LOCATION: Ladysmith Harbour, British Columbia

 On April 29, 2015, a letter of acceptance of the offer was received; however, it did not include the executed Release and Subrogation Agreement requested.
 Coast Guard advised that management was seeking advice from DFO Legal Services with regard to the Agreement.

-On April 29, the Administrator informed the Coast Guard that he will not be able to proceed with requisitioning of payment of this claim until the issue of Release and Subrogation Agreement has been resolved.
-Meanwhile, the file remains open.
+On April 29, the Administrator informed the CCG that he will not be able to proceed with requisitioning of payment of this claim until the issue of Release and Subrogation Agreement has been resolved.